bubble3jh/bibimbap_ensemble/README.md

 This is a Pytorch implementation of the following paper:

 Jinho Kang, Taero Kim, Yewon Kim, Changdae Oh, Jiyoung Jung, Rakwoo Chang, Kyungwoo Song.
-Bibimbap : Ensembling Diverse Pre-trained Models for Domain Generalization in  Domain Shifted Task.
+Bibimbap : Pre-trained models ensemble for Domain Generalization.
 Pattern Recognition 2024.
 [arXiv]()

 If you make use of the code/experiment in your work, please cite our paper (Bibtex below).